Apollo199999999/GrannyKeyboardPython/README.md

 # GrannyKeyboardPython

-* A light version of Granny Keyboard ported to Python, to make it compatible with Linux.
+* A light version of the legendary Granny Keyboard ported to Python, to make it compatible with Linux.

+*

 * For _best_ experience, install the included RansomNote font.